All Episodes

 We can't win.

-You may not win this today or this week, but you might win 2014 and 2016.
+You may not win this, today, or this week, but you might win 2014 and 2016.

 You might win in preparing the American people for the absolute debacle that is about to hit them.

-If you want to give up on that, at least double down on identifying what it is for people so that when it happens to them, there will be no doubt who told them and who warned them.
+If there was ever a time to keep harping on Obamacare, even if you don't have the guts, if you want to give up on the idea of repealing it or even delaying it or defunding it, I should say, if you want to give up on that, at least double down on identifying what it is for people so that when it happens to them, there will be no doubt who told them and who warned them.

 But there doesn't even seem to be any impetus for that.

-Uh grab, I'm looking for for Georgia.
+Grab, I'm looking for Georgia.

-Grab somebody number twelve.
+Grab somebody number 12.

 This was on a Fox News channel yesterday.